quicwg/base-drafts/draft-ietf-quic-recovery.md

 is called.
 Note that a single ACK frame may newly acknowledge several packets.
 OnPacketAcked must be called once for each of these newly acked packets.

-OnPacketAcked takes one parameter, acked_packet_number, which is the packet number of the newly acked packet, and returns a list of packet numbers that are detected as lost.
+OnPacketAcked takes one parameter, acked_packet, which is the struct of the newly acked packet.

 If this is the first acknowledgement following RTO, check if the smallest newly acknowledged packet is one sent by the RTO, and if so, inform congestion control